-Don’t let the drape of the fabric detour you from this fantastic substrate; there is more to try out there than cotton, this fabric is a great way show your shape with a soft silhouette.
+Don’t let the drape of the fabric detour you from this fantastic substrate; there is more to try out there than cotton; this fabric is a great way to show your shape with a soft silhouette.
 No boxier tops/dresses for you!
 You will want to make all the clothes with this!!

-Get out there and try it, and as always if you run into a snag, send me a message.
+Get out there and try it, and as always, if you run into a snag, send me a message.
 I will try to help you out!